-It was Hale’s clutch hitting and home-run power that won him attention – and also a shotgun on July 31, presented by the mayor of Alexandria after a homer early in the game.
+It was Hale’s clutch hitting and home-run power (23 round trippers on the year) that won him attention – and also a shotgun on July 31, presented by the mayor of Alexandria after a homer early in the game.
 After play was resumed, Hale homered each of his next two times at bat.
 Back in early June, when he first broke in, he crashed out home runs on five consecutive days, earning him a degree of national attention.
 Local sportswriters claimed he was bad news for opposing pitchers –and he’d picked up his most enduring nickname.

-This was Class D baseball, but the Chicago Cubs took note of his season – and that of teammate, pitcher Lou Warneke, and purchased both their contracts.
+This was Class D baseball, but the Chicago Cubs took note of his season – and that of teammate, pitcher Lon Warneke, and purchased both their contracts.

 Promoted to Class B, Hale spent 1930 in the Three-I League (Illinois-Indiana-Iowa), where he hit .316 in 129 games for the Decatur Commodores, though with less power – eight homers.
 Decatur finished third.
 Hale got bumped up to A ball.

-The 1931 season began with the New Orleans Pelicans, and Hale hit .310.
-His average more or less held steady, dipping a bit to .310 at the higher level of play.
+The 1931 season began with the Southern Association's New Orleans Pelicans, and Hale hit .310.
 He hit just one home run, but he did enjoy a four-hit game against Little Rock and the one fame that stuck with him as his most memorable game, a five-hit game against Mobile.
 And he got a chance to see some action in the big leagues, debuting on August 1 with the Cleveland Indians, entering late in the game as a replacement at second base.
 The next day, he started his first game, playing second base in both games of a doubleheader against the Browns.
 Hale batted second in the order and was 1-for-5 in the first game and 2-for-6 in the second, with a single and a triple in those six at-bats, scoring three runs.
 His first RBI came on his first home run, on August 9 against Chief Hogsett of the Tigers.
 He collected 92 at-bats before the season was out, batting .283 in 25 games for manager Roger Peckinpaugh, with just the one home run and a total of five RBIs.

-The Toledo Mud Hens were his assigned team in 1932, with Hale gaining more seasoning while playing a full 158 games at Double A and batting .333 with seven homers.
+The Toledo Mud Hens of the American Association were his assigned team in 1932, with Hale gaining more seasoning while playing a full 158 games at Double A and batting .333 with seven homers.
 Fielding was never his forte; he committed 42 errors with Toledo, though he’d previously cut his totals from 48 with Alexandria to just 13 with the Pelicans.
-When he returned to the majors, he led the league in errors in both 1934 and 1935 but his field improved dramatically when he was shifted to second base starting in 1937, and overall fielding percentage of .953 isn’t bad.
+When he returned to the majors, he led the league in errors at his position in both 1934 and 1935 but his fielding improved dramatically starting in 1937, and his overall fielding percentage of .953 isn’t bad.
 He preferred to play third, but most baseball men believed he was better at the keystone sack.

-Cleveland brought him back to the big leagues in 1933 on May 19, and he stuck as a major leaguer from then through the 1941 season.
+Cleveland brought him back to the big leagues in 1933, and he stuck as a major leaguer through the 1941 season.
 Walter Johnson replaced Peckinpaugh as skipper after the first third of the season.
-It was a good solid year in 1933, batting .276 in 386 at-bats.
+It was a good solid year in 1933, batting .276 in 351 at-bats.
 He hit 10 homers and drove in 64 runs.
 The next three years, he really shone, playing almost every game and hitting over .300 each year, with his share of game-winning hits and with both an on-base percentage and a slugging percentage which increased each of the three seasons.
-He benefited by being surrounded with other .300 hitters in the lineup – Hal Trosky, Earl Averill, and Bill Knickerbocker, for all three years.
+Hale was surrounded with other .300 hitters in the lineup – Hal Trosky, Earl Averill, and Bill Knickerbocker – for all three years.
 Hale drove in 101 runs in both 1934 and 1935; in 1936, he drove in 87.